Frozen Shoulder Treatment Perth

 - Painful restriction in shoulder movement

 Note that these findings are common with many shoulder injuries, leading to the common misdiagnosis of frozen shoulder.
-Ensure you see an expert shoulder physio for an accurate diagnosis and correct frozen shoulder treatment.
+Ensure you see an expert shoulder physio for your diagnosis and frozen shoulder treatment.

 Frozen Shoulder Treatment